-Although health insurance does cover some dental procedures, the patient is responsible for the rest.
-Around 75% of private-practice dentists have contracts with social services, and this will cover all e-card holders.
+Although health insurance covers some dental procedures, patients are responsible for the remaining costs.
+About 75% of private-practice dentists have contracts with social services that cover all e-card holders.

 Seeing A Pediatrician In Austria

-Usually, in urban areas of Austria, most parents tend to contact a pediatrician for medical investigations and treatment of their children.
-But in rural areas, GPs play a bigger role.
-Essentially, children’s healthcare in Austria is a mixed system of GPs and pediatricians.
+In urban areas of Austria, it is common for parents to seek medical investigations and treatment for their children from pediatricians.
+However, in rural areas, General Practitioners (GPs) are more involved in children’s healthcare.
+Therefore, the healthcare system for children in Austria is a combination of both GPs and pediatricians.

-Secondary child healthcare is mostly provided by children’s hospitals.
-While tertiary, or highly specialized care runs through the state university hospitals, including one private university hospital.
+Secondary healthcare for children is predominantly provided by children’s hospitals, while tertiary, or specialized care is offered by state university hospitals, including one private university hospital.